-Gorman-Rupp: A Fast-Growing Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)
+Gorman-Rupp: A Fast-Growing, Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)

 (Source: Imgflip)

-As long as a company has similar fundamentals, such as growth rates, regulatory conditions, etc, it's likely to return to the multiples that millions of investors, risking real money, over decades, have historically paid for it.
+As long as a company has similar fundamentals, such as growth rates, regulatory conditions, etc., it's likely to return to the multiples that millions of investors, risking real money, over decades, have historically paid for it.

-(Source: F.A.S.T Graphs, FactSet Research)
+(Source: F.A.S.T.
+Graphs, FactSet Research)

 Due to its cyclical earnings, GRC's historical PE range is rather wide but ranges from 22 to 26.

-(Source: F.A.S.T Graphs, FactSet Research)
+(Source: F.A.S.T.
+Graphs, FactSet Research)

-For valuation modeling purposes we went with the 10-year time frame in FAST Graphs, which includes 3% CAGR growth (factoring in the recession) yet shows GRC cycling around its mid-range historical fair value PE of 24.
+For valuation modeling purposes, we went with the 10-year time frame in F.A.S.T.
+Graphs, which includes 3% CAGR growth (factoring in the recession) yet shows GRC cycling around its mid-range historical fair value PE of 24.

-That historical premium over the Graham/Dodd/Carnevale 15 PE rule of thumb is due to its high quality, conservative balance sheet, and of course, a nearly 50-year dividend growth streak.
+That historical premium over the Graham/Dodd/Carnevale 15 PE rule of thumb is due to its high-quality, conservative balance sheet, and of course, a nearly 50-year dividend growth streak.

-(Source: F.A.S.T Graphs, FactSet Research)
+(Source: F.A.S.T.
+Graphs, FactSet Research)

-Due to its wide growth range, GRC's 5-year return potential range is also wide, at 6% to 24% CAGR.
+Due to its wide growth range, GRC's five-year return potential range is also wide, at 6% to 24% CAGR.

 The 14% CAGR consensus return potential through 2021 provides an idea of the kind of returns that are possible in the short-term.

-(Source: F.A.S.T Graphs, FactSet Research)
+(Source: F.A.S.T.
+Graphs, FactSet Research)

-The consensus long-term return potential, using the 13% CAGR long-term analyst forecast and historical mid-range 24 fair value PE is about 17% CAGR.
+The consensus long-term return potential, using the 13% CAGR long-term analyst forecast and historical mid-range 24 fair value PE, is about 17% CAGR.

-For the valuation purists, who believe in the Graham/Dodd/Carnevale 15 PE rule of thumb, the 5-year consensus return potential at a 15 PE is 8% CAGR, right in the middle of the S&P 500's historical 7% to 9% CAGR range.
+For the valuation purists, who believe in the Graham/Dodd/Carnevale 15 PE rule of thumb, the five-year consensus return potential at a 15 PE is 8% CAGR, right in the middle of the S&P 500's historical 7% to 9% CAGR range.

 What do we personally expect from GRC in the coming five years?
 To answer that we factor in the uncertainty that's inherent with all long-term forecasts as well as the Gordon Dividend Growth Model itself.

-Note: This article was co-produced with Dividend Sensei and edited by Brad Thomas.